sermanoire/Privournal/README.md

 ## What's next!

-- Finish Swiption and ship it as part of Advanced Encryption
+- Introduce Swiption among Basic Encryption
-- A "Random Mode" where covers are auto-assigned instead of chosen manually
+- Password protection on Encryption Keys
-- Eventually: a real GUI, possibly a menu-bar app, so this doesn't live only in the terminal
+- Eventually a real GUI, possibly a website, so Privournal doesn't live only in the terminal :)
-- ENCRYPTION DATA CAN BE ALSO PASSWORD PROTECTED.
-- CHAT BUILT IN
+- Privournal Extension that encrypts chat messages in real time and decrypts them when you tap on messages.
+(Biggest upgrade!)

 ## Acknowledgements